alexandrainst/ragger/README.md

 - `SqliteDocumentStore`: A document store that uses a SQLite database to store documents.
 - `PostgresDocumentStore`: A document store that uses a PostgreSQL database to store documents.
 This assumes that the PostgreSQL server is already running.
+- `TxtDocumentStore`: A document store that reads documents from a single text file, separated by newlines.

 ### Embedders